 Arab literature is rising in popularity – not yet soaring, but with Celestial Bodies having just won the Man Booker International Prize 2019, we’re going to be seeing an upwards trajectory that gets steeper and steeper in the months and years to come.
 As an introduction to Arab literature and anyone looking to explore its riches, Celestial Bodies is a superb choice.

-A great point to start, by the way, if you are looking to include more Arabic Literature in your life is the Arab lit blog.
+Read More: If you are looking to include more Arabic Literature in your life is the Arab lit blog.
 You can also subscribe to their journal, which we thoroughly enjoy.
 Or try some of the wonderful new Comma Press books, like Thirteen Months of Sunrise, The Sea Cloak, and The Book of Cairo.

 A Land in Motion